solislemuslab/snaq-tutorial/lecture-notes/lecture4.md

 #### 3.1 Bootstrap summary of tree edges

-Same as with species tree, we simply count the number of times each edge in the major tree from the estimated network appears in the bootstrap major trees.
+Similarly to how we compute bootstrap support on species trees, we simply count the number of times each edge in the major tree from the estimated network appears in the bootstrap major trees.

 ```julia
 BSe_tree, tree1 = treeEdgesBootstrap(bootnet,net1)